Your body absorbs certain magnesium supplements more easily. Some types may help support specific health issues.

 Magnesium plays a vital role in human health.
 Low levels are linked to numerous adverse effects, including depression, heart disease, and diabetes.

 Many forms exist, some of which may help relieve heartburn, constipation, and other ailments.
-If you’re not sure which one is right for you, consult your healthcare provider.
+If you’re unsure which one is right for you, consult a healthcare professional.